stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 ## Overview

-In this chapter we will introduce _perspective projection_ so that fragments that are more distant in the scene appear correctly foreshortened.
+In the final chapter in this section we will introduce _perspective projection_ so that fragments that are more distant in the scene appear correctly foreshortened.

-We will implement a _matrix_ which is central to 3D graphics.
-Of course we could utilise a third-party library but the point of this project is to build from first principles.
+We will implement the _matrix_ class which is a central component of 3D graphics.

+> Of course we could utilise a third-party matrices library but one of the aims of this project is to build (and learn) from first principles.

 We will require the following new components: